 v).
 Brief illustration of the current situation – To put things into perspective for the press, provide a brief explanation of what is currently happening in the market.
 This may include the choices available, the loopholes, the problem you are solving, and the background of your innovation.

 vi).
 An angle of the story – Providing the journalist with an interesting angle to follow for your story can really give you the upper hand.
-It shows the potential your story has if the journalist followed it through.
+It shows the potential of your story as if the journalist followed it through.

 vii).
 Invitation to the journalist – Invite the journalist to ask more questions, or offer to give them a free demo, trial, research, or product to help them have an easy time writing.